Contact Information

 Republica Moldova became CEPT member in 1992.

-Additional information about CEPT available at: www.cept.org
+Additional information about CEPT is available at: www.cept.org.

 CIS Regional Communications Community